NSW School of Languages logo

 Dictionaries

 All students should have a comprehensive language dictionary.
-We recommend you buy both of the following volumes:
+Please consult the Indonesian faculty for advice regarding dictionaries.

 Syllabuses (from NESA)